illinois-cs241/illinois-cs241.github.io/shell.md

 ## Memory

 As usual, you may not have any memory leaks or errors.

-## Week 2 Only - Additional Built-In Commands
+Note that still reachable memory blocks do not count as memory leaks.

-#### Background Processes
+## Background Processes

 An _external_ command suffixed with `&` should be run in the background.
 In other words, the shell should be ready to take the next command before the given command has finished running.
 There is no limit on the number of background processes you can have running at one time (aside from any limits set by the system).